kushalpagolu/EpocX_Tello_Final_Submission/readme.md

 **Feature Extraction Pipeline (`feature_extraction.py`):**

+## 📚 Reference Architecture

+*This pipeline enables 18-22ms feature extraction latency per 256-sample window, critical for real-time drone control.*

+This pipeline ensures that the system operates in real-time, with minimal latency between data acquisition and action execution.

+The feature extraction and cleaning process in the provided code involves several steps, which are implemented across the feature_extraction.py and stream_data.py files.
+Here's a detailed explanation of how the code works to clean and extract features from EEG data:

 ```python
 Processing Chain:
 Raw EEG → Bandpass Filter → Notch Filter → ICA → CAR → ANC → DWT